emulsify-ds/emulsify-website/posts/new-foundation.md

 Existing component roots do not need to move just to upgrade.
 Existing Twig component authoring remains supported.
 Older Twig stories that return HTML strings are wrapped for compatibility, while actively maintained stories can move toward the clearer `renderTwig()` pattern over time.

 There are still real upgrade considerations.
-Teams will need to use Node.js 24 or later, move custom Webpack configuration to Vite extension points, and review any project code that assumed Drupal behavior was always present in Storybook.
+Teams will need to use Node.js 24 or later, move custom Webpack configuration to Vite extension points, and review any project code that depends on Drupal behavior in Storybook.

 But the intended upgrade story is straightforward: **keep what still works, modernize what needs to move, and adopt the new patterns where they provide value.**

-EC4.x also introduces audit tooling to help identify upgrade-readiness items, including legacy Twig story patterns, unresolved Twig references, Webpack-era assumptions, and Drupal assumptions in non-Drupal projects.
+EC4.x also introduces audit tooling to help identify upgrade-readiness items, including legacy Twig story patterns, unresolved Twig references, Webpack-era assumptions, and Drupal-specific assumptions in projects that should stay generic.

 For existing Emulsify projects, that makes the migration more concrete.
 Instead of guessing where older patterns may still be hiding, teams can use the audit output to see what actually needs attention.